greena13/react-hotkeys/docs/getting-started.md

 ## Defining HotKey Maps
 The most future-proof and flexible way of defining hotkeys is to create a 'generic hotkey name' to 'key sequence' mapping.

-> Using genric names allows for the flexibility of easy customization of hotkeys later.
+> Using generic names allow more flexibility and customization of hotkeys later.
 You only need to change the map rather than all the use-cases.

 This hotkey map is a simple js object.